blueberry1312/math-magician/README.md

 "Math magicians" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:
 - Make simple calculations.
-- Read a random math-related quote.
+- Read a random quote.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>